Xuefeng-Zhu/my-python-stars/README.md

 * [tweep](https://github.com/tweepy/tweepy) - Twitter for Python

 * [newspaper](https://github.com/codelucas/newspaper) - News extraction, article extraction and content curation in python.
 Built with multithreading, 10+ languages, NLP, ML, and more

+* [Stream-Framework](https://github.com/tschellenbach/Stream-Framework) - Stream Framework is a Python library, which allows you to build newsfeed and notification systems using Cassandra and/or Redis.

 * [scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level screen scraping and web crawling framework for Python